Greek Pasta Salad

 I always use Barilla because it holds its texture perfectly even after chilling with the dressing.

-Step 3: Make the Greek Dressing
+Step 3: Whisk the Herb Vinaigrette

 • 1/4 cup red wine vinegar